mikealsim/remove_bw/README.md

 # remove_white
 This python aplication will remove all white from an image.

-This application is based on a phtoshop plugin I created, call killwhite.
+This application and library is based on a phtoshop plugin I created, call killwhite.

-In the case of (127) gray pixel, it finds the amount of white in the pixel (50%), then sets the pixel to black, and produces a 50% alpha.
+In the case of [127] gray pixel, it finds the amount of white in the pixel (50%), then sets the pixel to black, and adds a 50% alpha.
 Thus the finnal result apear to not have changed but now has a transparency.
-99% black is still 1% white and will have a 1% alpha, this seams to surprise some people.
+99% black is still 1% white and will have a 1% alpha.

 If it affects a reagon your didnt want, use photoshop or another editor and merge the images togeather keeping the areas you want.

-Uses:
+## Use RemoveWhite()
-It an be used to remove the background from a logo
+It can be used to remove the background from a logo

 <img width="324" alt="logo" src="logo.png"> <img width="324" alt="logo_alpha" src="logo_alpha.png">